nfitbh72/bricks/docs/refactor_plan.md

 ## Executive Summary

-**Status**: 5 of 6 phases complete (83% complete)
+**Status**: 6 of 6 phases complete (100% complete) 🎉
-**Progress**: ✅✅✅✅✅⬜
+**Progress**: ✅✅✅✅✅✅
-**God Object Anti-Pattern**: **Successfully Addressed** ✅
+**God Object Anti-Pattern**: **FULLY RESOLVED** ✅

 The refactoring has transformed `Game.ts` from a monolithic "God Object" (~2000+ lines, 30+ responsibilities) into a lean coordinator (1068 lines, 5 core responsibilities) that delegates to 15 specialized managers.
-The architecture now follows SOLID principles with clear separation of concerns, event-driven communication, and testable components.
+The architecture now follows SOLID principles with clear separation of concerns, event-driven communication, dependency injection, and testable components.

 **Completed Phases**:
 - ✅ Phase 1: Core Architecture (GameLoop, EventManager, GameContext)